 Artificial Intelligence

 If your organisation still relies exclusively on traditional automation, it is time to rethink your strategy.
-Here is why agentic workflows have become indispensable.
+This guide explains in concrete terms what agentic workflows are, how they differ from traditional automation, when they genuinely pay off for a Benelux SME — and when they do not.

 Traditional automation vs agentic workflows: what is the difference?